Can You Have More Than One Conventional Loan?

-So you're thinking about owning more than one property with conventional loans?
+Are you considering owning more than one property with conventional loans?
 You're not alone.
-Many investors and even regular homeowners wonder, can you have 2 mortgage loans at the same time?
-The short answer is yes - but there's a smart way to do it.
+Many investors and homeowners wonder, can you have 2 mortgage loans at the same time?
+The answer is yes, but it's key to approach it wisely.
+With good planning, solid finances, and a clear understanding of the rules, it's possible.
+Let's go over what you'll need, from credit scores to cash reserves.
+Don't worry, we'll keep it simple.

 Eligibility for Several Conventional Mortgages at Once